Tandav (TV series): Premise

-The charismatic leader of a premiere political party known as Janata Lok Dal (JLD), Samar Pratap Singh (Saif Ali Khan) feels he's ready to inherit the chair of PM but Samar's father, the party patriarch and the PM, Devki Nandan Singh (Tigmanshu Dhulia), isn't willing to retire yet.
-Anuradha Kishore, Devki's close associate (Dimple Kapadia) and party senior leader Gopal Das (Kumud Mishra) are few of many other leaders considering themselves fit to sit in this chair.
-But this chair never comes easily, they must constantly keep striving for it.
-A parallel story is that of the idealistic campus activist Shiva Shekhar (Mohammed Zeeshan Ayyub) who becomes an overnight icon as he shines at a political event.
-Shiva now wants to bring the change, sway the youth, overthrow the power pillars – he knows the sweet taste of power.
-And power corrupts.
-Shiva and Samar will meet as country politics will cross roads with youth politics.
-Tandav is the coming together of a series of manipulations that exposes layers of human greed, ambition, love, vulnerability, and violence.
+Saif Ali Khan plays Samar Pratap Singh, the charismatic leader of the Janata Lok Dal (JLD), one of India's leading political parties.
+He believes that he is ready to become Prime Minister.
+However, his father, the party patriarch and current Prime Minister Devki Nandan Singh (played by Tigmanshu Dhulia), is not ready to retire.
+Other leaders who consider themselves worthy of this position include Anuradha Kishore (Dimple Kapadia), a close associate of Devki's, and senior party leader Gopal Das (Kumud Mishra).
+The position is not easily won, though; they must constantly strive for it.
+Meanwhile, idealistic campus activist Shiva Shekhar (played by Mohammed Zeeshan Ayyub) becomes an overnight icon after impressing at a political event.
+Shiva now wants to bring about change, sway the youth and overthrow those in power — he has tasted the sweetness of power.
+But power corrupts.
+The paths of Shiva and Samar will cross as country and youth politics collide in Tandav.
+Tandav is a tale of manipulation that exposes the layers of human greed, ambition, love, vulnerability, and violence.